 Full coverage refers to having liability, collision, and comprehensive insurance on your policy.
 Liability is a requirement in most states, but the other two aren’t.
 However, if you’re financing your vehicle, your lender will most likely require collision and comprehensive.

 It’s a good idea to fully protect any vehicle.
 But what about for a used one?
 Per Schneiderman, you should “consider the age and worth of the car,” as well as “price out the cost of collision and comprehensive coverage over the course of two years.”
 If the cost of the two coverages equates to buying a car of the same value, you may not want them.

 Just because a lender isn’t requiring you to buy full coverage doesn’t mean you should avoid it.
 “Collision and comprehensive are important if you’re looking to protect your asset,” says Schneiderman.
 In other words, full coverage is especially useful if you want to keep your car safe from disaster.

-Ultimately, it’s up to you to decide whether collision and comprehensive coverage are for you.
+Ultimately, it’s up to you to decide whether collision and comprehensive insurance are for you.
 You should consider the accident and disaster risks around you.
 If you aren’t comfortable with the idea of losing your car or paying out of pocket for damages, it’s better to add the two coverages.

-Other Coverages You Should Consider for an Older Car
+Other Coverages for an Older Vehicle

 In general, buying a used car is no different than a new one.
 However, some coverages apply more to older vehicles.
 These include: